-Most experts theorize that the reason for this is that exercise accelerates the movement of material through the colon, and cancer causing substances don’t have time to linger – and make trouble – because they leave the body quickly
+Most experts theorize that the reason for this is that exercise accelerates the movement of material through the colon, and cancer-causing substances don’t have time to linger – and make trouble – because they leave the body quickly

 Even MORE Evidence that Exercise Prevents Cancer

 The fact that exercise is now being shown to prevent cancer is important for one more reason: it proves that cancer is systemic, not local.
 In other words, cancer is a whole-body failure, not just a specific tumor or lesion that can be surgically removed or targeted with radiation.
-Because cancer is a systemic failure, it must be treated holistically — that is, the whole person must be considered: their physical health, immune system function, mental health, spiritual health, and of course their day to day activities such as eating and exercising.
+Because cancer is a systemic failure, it must be treated holistically — that is, the whole person must be considered: their physical health, immune system function, mental health, spiritual health, and of course their day-to-day activities such as eating and exercising.

 Physical Activity and Specific Cancers

-Recently, an editorial in the British Medical Journal explored the relationship physical activity and cancer.
+Recently, an editorial in the British Medical Journal explored the relationship between physical activity and cancer.
 Epidemiologists David Batty from London and Inger Thune from Norway reviewed some of the evidence regarding the wide range of potential cancer-protective effects of exercise.
 Below are some excerpts and important points from the editorial.

 To start, they note that exercise has significant effects on several functions of the human body that may influence cancer risk.
 These effects include changes in the following:

-They note that in the past decade alone, over 200 population based studies have linked physical activities to cancer risk.
+They note that in the past decade alone, over 200 population-based studies have linked physical activities to cancer risk.
 The most researched cancers are those of the: